 FHLBank of Dallas.
 On March 24, 2015, the FHLBank of Dallas entered into an employment agreement with Mr. Bhasin.
-The initial one-year term of the agreement commenced on March 24, 2015 and ended on March 23, 2016.
-On the expiration of the initial one-year term and on each yearly anniversary thereafter, Mr. Bhasin's employment agreement will automatically renew for an additional one-year term unless either the FHLBank of Dallas or Mr. Bhasin gives a notice of non-renewal.
-As neither party gave notice of non-renewal, Mr. Bhasin's agreement was automatically extended through March 23, 2017.
+This agreement was authorized and approved by the Compensation and Human Resources Committee of the Board of Directors and Board of Directors and resulted from the Board's desire to retain Mr. Bhasin's services for no less than the one-year term of the agreement.
+On each yearly anniversary thereafter, Mr. Bhasin's employment agreement automatically renews for an additional one-year term unless either the FHLBank of Dallas or Mr. Bhasin gives a notice of non-renewal not less than 30 days prior to the expiration date.
+On March 24, 2017, Mr. Bhasin's agreement was automatically extended through March 23, 2018.
 Under the terms of the employment agreement, in the event that Mr. Bhasin's employment with the FHLBank of Dallas is terminated either by Mr. Bhasin for good reason or by the FHLBank of Dallas other than for cause, or in the event that the FHLBank of Dallas gives notice of non-renewal while Mr. Bhasin is willing and able to continue employment on the same terms, Mr. Bhasin shall be entitled to receive the following severance benefits in addition to those payable under any applicable incentive and benefit programs in effect at the time of termination and in accordance with their terms:

-base salary continuation (at the base salary in effect at the time of termination) for 12 months;

-- a pro rata portion of his non-equity incentive plan compensation for the year in which his termination occurs, based on actual performance for such year; and - continuation of any elective group health and dental insurance benefits that are being provided to him as of his termination date for a period of 12 months.
+- base salary continuation (at the base salary in effect at the time of termination) for 12 months; - a pro rata portion of his non-equity incentive plan compensation for the year in which his termination occurs, based on actual performance for such year; and - continuation of any elective group health and dental insurance benefits that are being provided to him as of his termination date for a period of 12 months.

-EHLBank of Topeka.
-The FHLBank of Topeka entered into a change in control agreement with Mr. Jetter on June 19, 2015.
+FHLBank of Topeka.
+The FHLBank of Topeka entered into a change in control agreement with Mr. Yardley on June 19, 2015.
 A Change in Control means the occurrence of any of the following events, provided it shall not include any reorganization that is mandated by any Federal statute, rule, regulations or directive: (1) the merger, reorganization, or consolidation of FHLBank Topeka with or into another FHLBank or other entity; (2) the sale or transfer of all or substantially all of the business or assets of FHLBank Topeka to another FHLBank of other entity; (3) the purchase by FHLBank Topeka or transfer to FHLBank Topeka of substantially all of the business or assets of another FHLBank; (4) a change in the composition of the Board of Directors, as a result of one or a series of related transactions, that causes the combined number of member directors from states of Colorado, Kansas, Nebraska and Oklahoma to cease to constitute a majority of the directors of FHLBank Topeka; or (5) the liquidation or dissolution of FHLBank Topeka.
-The agreement provides for a cash lump sum payment that, when combined with any amount payable under an FHLBank Topeka severance policy, equals a compensation multiplier of 2.99 times (i) his then annualized base salary, and (ii) an amount equal to the target Total Base Opportunity as reflected in FHLBank Topeka's Executive Incentive Compensation Plan Targets document for the year in which the change in control occurs.
+The agreement provides for a cash lump sum payment that, when combined with any amount payable under an FHLBank Topeka severance policy, equals a compensation multiplier of 2.00 times (i) his then annualized base salary, and (ii) an amount equal to the target Total Base Opportunity as reflected in FHLBank Topeka's Executive Incentive Compensation Plan Targets document for the year in which the change in control occurs.
 He is also eligible to receive the continuation of certain group health care benefits for a period of years equal to his compensation multiplier.